open2b/scriggo-site/get-started.md

 # Get Started

-In this get started you will learn how to run Go programs in your applications and, in the next step, how to
+In this get started you will learn how to embed Go programs in your applications and, in the next step, how to
-<a href="/get-started-2"> run Scriggo templates</a>.
+<a href="/get-started-2"> execute Scriggo templates</a> in your applications.

 It requires 10 minutes to be completed.